-Locum tenens members of the medical staff are responsible for completion of the medical component of each patient's health record and are subject to the same disciplinary consequences as other members of the medical staff when health records are not completed as prescribed above.
-Should the locum tenens fail to complete the health records as required, the member arranging for the locum tenens is responsible for reviewing any outstanding patient health records to ensure continuity of care but shall not be responsible for completing the deficient health records.
+Locum tenens members of the medical staff are responsible for completion of the patient's health record and are subject to the same disciplinary consequences as other members of the medical staff when health records are not completed as prescribed above.
+Should the locum tenens fail to complete the health records as required, the member arranging for the locum tenens is responsible for reviewing any outstanding patient health records to ensure continuity of care, but shall not be responsible for completing the deficient health records.

-6.4.6 Ownership and Access
+- 6.4.6 Health Records Ownership and Access - 6.4.6.1 Ownership can only be obtained by:

-6.4.6.1 Ownership